Elfego Baca: Frisco shootout

-In October 1884, in the town of Middle San Francisco Plaza (now Reserve, New Mexico), Elfego Baca arrested a drunk cowboy named Charlie McCarty.
-Baca flashed his badge at McCarty and took Charlie's gun.
-McCarty's fellow cowboys tried to take him by force, but Baca resisted and opened fire on the cowboys, killing the horse of John Slaughter's foreman, which fell on him and killed him.
-Baca shot another cowboy in the knee.
-Subsequently, Justice of the Peace Ted White granted McCarty's freedom and summoned Bert Hearne, a rancher from Spur Lake Ranch, to bring Baca back to the Justice for questioning relating to what the Justice considered murder.
+In October 1884, in the town of Middle San Francisco Plaza (now Reserve, New Mexico), Baca arrested a drunk cowboy named Charlie McCarty, flashing his badge at him and taking his gun.
+McCarty's fellow cowboys tried to stop Baca, but he fought back, killing the horse of John Slaughter's foreman, which fell on him and killed him, and shooting another cowboy in the knee.
+Subsequently, Justice of the Peace Ted White granted McCarty's freedom and summoned Bert Hearne, a rancher from Spur Lake Ranch, to bring Baca back to the justice for questioning relating to what he considered murder.
 After Baca refused to come out of the adobe jail, Hearne broke down the door and ordered Baca to come out with his hands up.
-Soon after that, shots volleyed from the jail and hit Hearne in the stomach, resulting in his death.
+Soon after that, shots volleyed from the jail and hit Hearne in the stomach, mortally wounding him.

 A standoff with the cowboys ensued.
-The number of cowboys that gathered has been disputed, with villagers at the scene reporting about forty present while Baca himself later claimed there had been at least eighty.
-Allegedly, the cowboys fired more than 4,000 shots into the house, until the adobe building was full of holes.
-Incredibly, not one of the bullets struck Baca.
-(The floor of the home is said to have been slightly lower than ground level; thus Baca was able to escape injury.)
+The number of cowboys who gathered has been disputed, with villagers at the scene reporting about 40 present, while Baca himself later claimed there had been at least 80.
+The cowboys are said to have fired more than 4,000 shots into the house, until the adobe building was full of holes.
+However, none of the bullets struck Baca; the floor of the home is said to have been slightly lower than ground level, allowing him to escape injury.

 After about 33 hours and roughly 4,000 rounds fired, the battle ended when Francisquito Naranjo persuaded Baca to surrender.
-In May 1885, Baca was charged with murder for the death of John Slaughter's foreman and Bert Hearne and was jailed awaiting trial.
-In August 1885, Baca was acquitted after the door of Armijo’s house was entered as evidence.
+In May 1885, Baca was charged with murder for the death of John Slaughter's foreman and Bert Hearne, and was jailed awaiting trial.
+In August 1885, Baca was acquitted after the door of Armijo's house was entered as evidence.
 It had more than 400 bullet holes in it.
-The incident became known as the Frisco shootout.
-Purportedly, Baca's defense attorney had false documentation to prove Baca's legal deputization because Baca's biography suggests he deputized himself just before the arrest of Charlie McCarty.
+Purportedly, Baca's defense attorney had false documentation to prove Baca's legal deputization, as Baca's biography suggests he deputized himself just before the arrest of Charlie McCarty.